Binance Blocks Customer Accounts After Failure With Old Dogecoin Transactions

 The victims created a Telegram chat.
 Users of English-speaking forums have already reported a similar problem.
 The total number of victims during the incident is still unknown.
 The amounts blocked on some balances exceed $ 10,000.

-Binance representatives announced a temporary suspension of the withdrawal of funds from the Dogecoin network.
+Binance representatives announced the temporary suspension of the withdrawal of funds from the Dogecoin network:

 Dogecoin team joined in solving the problem.